MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/MultiPoint-services-Site-Planning.md

 Intermediate hubs must be USB 2.0 or later, and they must be externally powered.
 USB 3.0 is recommended between the server and the intermediate hub if you are connecting more than three USB zero clients to an intermediate hub.

 ### <a name="BKMK_Downstreamhubs"></a>Downstream hubs
 A downstream hub is connected to a station hub to add more available ports for station devices.
-A downstream hub can be externally powered or bus\-powered, depending on the devices that are plugged\-in to the hub.
+A downstream hub can be externally powered or bus-powered, depending on the devices that are plugged-in to the hub.

 ![Multiple USB zero client connections](./media/WMS_diagram4.gif "WMS_diagram4")

-**Figure 7** MultiPoint server system with an intermediate hub, a station hub, and a downstream hub
+**Figure 7** MultiPoint Services system with an intermediate hub, a station hub, and a downstream hub

 ## <a name="BKMK_NumberofUsersStationsandComputersRunningMultiPointServer"></a>Users, stations, and computers
 The number of stations you will need depends on the number of people who will have to access the computers running MultiPoint Services at the same time.
 Similarly, the number of computers running MultiPoint Services you will need depends on the total number of stations required.
-Direct\-video\-connected stations, USB\-zero\-client\-connected stations, and RDP\-over\-LAN\-connected stations are all considered stations.
-In addition, if the split\-screen functionality is used, each half is considered a station.
+Direct-video-connected stations, USB-zero-client-connected stations, and RDP-over-LAN-connected stations are all considered stations.
+In addition, if the split-screen functionality is used, each half is considered a station.

 ## Power considerations
 The following components require access to a power strip or outlet: